WordPress/gutenberg/packages/components/src/truncate/README.md

 ##### `limit`: `number`

-Determines the max characters when `truncate` is set.
+Determines the max number of characters to be displayed before the rest of the text gets truncated.
+Requires `ellipsizeMode` to assume values different from `auto` and `none`.

 -   Required: No
 -   Default: `0`

 ##### `numberOfLines`: `number`

-Clamps the text content to the specifiec `numberOfLines`, adding the `ellipsis` at the end.
+Clamps the text content to the specified `numberOfLines`, adding an ellipsis at the end.
+Note: this feature ignores the value of the `ellipsis` prop and always displays the default `…` ellipsis.

 -   Required: No
 -   Default: `0`